-Paul Jeffrey - Chair of Board of Directors
+Marie Raffin - Chair of the Board of Directors

 Inge Genné - Director

-Inge Genné is Programme Manager Water at VITO (The Flemish Institute for Technological Research).
-After a research career as a membrane technology expert, she kicked-off the industrial water management team focusing on the implementation of water efficiency and reuse strategies.
-In 2016, the team merged with the environmental modelling unit specialized in decision support tools and services.
+Inge Genné is Programme Manager Water at The Flemish Institute for Technological Research (VITO).
+After a research career as a membrane technology expert, she kicked-off the industrial water management team at VITO, focusing on the implementation of water efficiency and reuse strategies.
+In 2016, the team merged with the environmental modelling unit specialised in decision support tools and services.
 Now she is the driving force behind the expansion of VITO’s market driven research & innovation under the umbrella of the WaterClimateHub.

 Miquel Rovira Boixaderas - Director

-Miquel Rovira is Director of Sustainability at Eurecat (Technological Centre of Catalonia), Spain.
-He has focused his entire professional career on applied research and innovation oriented to Circular Economy in order to contribute to the competitiveness of different industrial sectors.
+Miquel Rovira is Director of Sustainability at Technological Centre of Catalonia (Eurecat), Spain.
+He has focused his entire professional career on applied research and innovation oriented to circular economy in order to contribute to the competitiveness of different industrial sectors.
 Miquel has experience on the application of environmental technology and risk assessment to water reuse, secondary raw materials as well as soil and groundwater remediation.

 Emmanuel van Houtte - Director

-Emmanuel van Houtte is a Geologist at the Intermunicipal Water Company of the Veurne Region (I.W.V.A).
+Emmanuel van Houtte is a Geologist at Aquaduin (previously known as the Intermunicipal Water Company of the Veurne Region - IWVA).
 He has extensive experience of technologies for water reuse and more specifically ultrafiltration and reverse osmosis.
 Emmanuel has developed a sustainable groundwater management system, resulting in the development of a project for artificial recharge of the unconfined dune aquifer of St-André.
 Because no other water sources were available for year-round aquifer recharge, the IWVA decided to use reclaimed water from the Torreele facility for the production of infiltration water.
 The Torreele reuse/ St-André infiltration project is operational since July 2002.